moeennazeri/moeennazeri/README.md

 👋 Hi, I’m Moeen Nazeri
-💻 Front-End Engineer working with Angular, TypeScript,javaScript and RESTful APIs
+💻 Front-End Engineer working with Angular, TypeScript,javaScript,sql server and RESTful APIs
 🎨 Skilled in building responsive, modular UI components using HTML, CSS, and Bootstrap
 🧠 Familiar with Python and backend communication workflows
 🚀 Focused on clean code, scalability, and user experience